lauragates1214/response-analysis-toolkit/README.md

-A Python application for analysing survey and feedback data, built using Test-Driven Development principles.
+A Python application for analysing survey data, built using Test-Driven Development principles.
 Processes CSV exports to generate statistical insights, sentiment analysis and reporting on response patterns.
-Core functionality later integrated into a Django-based feedback platform for real-time organisational insights.
+Core functionality later integrated into a Django-based educational survey platform.

 Key Features: